-Paid Leave for Military Service - Any staff member who is a member of the Texas National Guard, Texas State Guard, reserve component of the United States Armed Forces, or a member of a state or federally authorized Urban Search and Rescue Team is entitled to paid leave for authorized training or duty orders.
-Paid military leave is limited to 15 days each fiscal year.
+Paid Leave for Military Service - Any staff member who is a member of the Texas National Guard, Texas State Guard, reserve component of the United States Armed Forces, or a member of a state or federally authorized Urban Search and Rescue Team is entitled to 15 days of paid leave per fiscal year when engaged in authorized training or duty ordered by proper authority.
+An additional seven days of leave per fiscal year are available if called to state active duty in response to a disaster.
 In addition, a staff member is entitled to use available state and local personal or sick leave during a time of active military service.